The 812th SIG Co TIN-E conducts deployment ceremony at Travis AFB

 |0

-This work, The 812th SIG Co TIN-E conducts deployment ceremony at Travis AFB [Image 3 of 3], by CPT Fernando Ochoa, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, The 812th SIG Co TIN-E conducts deployment ceremony at Travis AFB, by CPT Fernando Ochoa, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT